 It was 2012 and I received an emergency call up.
 It seems the government had had enough of the rockets coming out of gaza and decided to do something about it.
-So I went to my closet, filled up the my bag with amy uniform, socks etc and drove down south to the base.
+So I went to my closet, filled up my duffle bag with amy uniform, socks etc and drove down south to the base.
 There was quite a lot of activity going on, but it wasn’t hard to find my unit (mobile phones…).
-The days were busy as we got organized, hunted down equipment, trained, etc. The officers were especially busy as they had quite a lot to learn and prepare for in a short time.
+The days were busy as we got organized, hunted down equipment, trained, etc. The officers were especially busy as they had quite a lot to learn and prepare in a short time.

 One of our officers had a meeting in Tel Aviv and needed someone to drive him as he was exhausted, I was chosen.
 He actually wasn’t much company as he slept all the way.
 We arrived at the meeting and I had a few hours to kill (we guessed at between 2-4).

 The Haircut 🙁